FlamingoLindo/Auto_Jem/README.md

 # Install
 1. python
-2. Open terminal and type "pip install tk selenium python-dotenv"
+2. Open terminal and type "pip install tkinter customtkinter selenium python-dotenv"

 # Using it
 1. Open the project on you preferd IDE